dashpay/docs/masternodes/maintenance.rst

 All functions related to DIP3 will only take effect once Spork 15 is enabled on the network.
-Until then, it is necessary to set up the masternode following the :ref:`old process <masternode-setup>` and then work through the upgrade procedure.
+Until then, it is necessary to set up the masternode following the `old process <https://docs.dash.org/en/stable/masternodes/setup.html>` and then work through the upgrade procedure.
 In this state, the masternode will continue to function in compatibility node, and all DIP3 related functions, such as payments to a separate address or percentage payments to operators, will not yet have any effect.

 This documentation describes the commands as if they were entered in Dash Core by opening the console from **Tools > Debug console**, but the